jessicayung/machine-learning-nd/p5-capstone/report.md

 The final model is
 - Features:
-    - BP Adjusted Close, max BP Adjusted High, min BP Adjusted Low
+    - BP Adjusted Close, max BP Adjusted High, min BP Adjusted Low for 7 days prior to the first prediction date.
     - FTSE Close, max FTSE High and min FTSE Low for 7 days prior to the first prediction date.
 - Classifier:
-    - Default Linear Regression
+    - Default Linear Regression (`sklearn.linear_model.LinearRegression`)
+- Target:
+    - Predict BP Adjusted Close prices for 7 days after the final training date.

 This model had the **lowest mean root mean squared percentage error** across over 10 trials (across timespans of around 30 years) out of all the models I tried.

 Insight: Most of the improvements I tried to make only made the model worse.
 This goes to show that added complexity doesn't necessarily make a model better, especially when that complexity contains much noise.